Xamla/rosvita-documentation/source/Calibration_Part2.rst

 Next you have to enter the paths to the previously generated intial guesses for the hand-eye calibration and stereo camera calibration (e.g. ``<path-to-your-project-folder>/calibration/<date>_<time>/HandEye.t7`` and ``<path-to-your-project-folder>/calibration/<date>_<time>/stereo_cams_<serial1>_<serial2>.t7``).
 Then after accepting the **identified target point** by pressing **enter** the sphere sampling will begin, i.e. the robot will start moving and recording images and poses.

+.. note:: In rare cases it may happen that the **identified target point** contains unrealistic large values.
+In such cases, the planner will not find a valid joint configuration, which will result in an endless loop with "nan" outputs.
+If you notice such a case, simply interrupt the current capturing process by pressing ``Ctrl+c``, restart the calibration script and repeat the steps from before.

-.. note:: Make sure, that all **collision objects** in your robot's work space are **modeled carefully** (with safety margin), before starting the sphere sampling.
+.. warning:: Make sure, that all **collision objects** in your robot's work space are **modeled carefully** (with safety margin), before starting the sphere sampling.
 The **robot will move relatively fast** using MoveIt! and collision check.
 However, collisions can only be avoided for correctly modeled collision objects.

+.. _further-preparation-label:

 Further preparation of the calibration input data
 --------------------------------------------------